FRANCE

 de Timbres-Poste, Paris

-originally and then Perigueux.
+originally and currently Perigueux. now

 trading as